 Campus Culture

-Think about whether you value the diversity and opportunities of city life or the close connections and traditions of a smaller town.
+Whether you prefer the diversity and opportunities of city life or the close connections and traditions of a smaller town can be a major deciding factor between the schools.

 Student Outcomes